-(r) Government Subsidies
+(q) Government Subsidies

 Government subsidies include cash subsidies received by the Group's entities in the PRC from local governments as incentives for investing in certain local districts, and are typically granted based on the amount of investment made by the Group in form of registered capital or taxable income generated by the Group in these local districts.
 Such subsidies allow the Group full discretion in utilizing the funds and are used by the Group for general corporate purposes.
 The local governments have final discretion as to whether the Group has met all criteria to be entitled to the subsidies.
 The Group does not in all instances receive written confirmation from local governments indicating the approval of the cash subsidy before cash is received.
-Cash subsidies are RMB162,365, RMB74,156 and RMB62,583 for the years ended December 31, 2016, 2017 and 2018, respectively.
+Cash subsidies are RMB74,156, RMB62,583 and RMB89,278 for the years ended December 31, 2017, 2018 and 2019, respectively.
 Cash subsidies are recognized when received and when all the conditions for their receipt have been satisfied.

-(s) Net Income per Share
+(r) Net Income per Share